-Buildings such as the Town Hall, one of the largest in Greece, the Apollo Municipal Theatre, and Agios Nikolaos, stand to the importance of Ermoupoli, the capital of the Cyclades.
+Buildings such as the Town Hall, one of the largest in Greece, the Apollo Municipal Theatre, and Agios Nikolaos stand to the importance of Ermoupoli, the Cyclades’ capital.

-Today, the theater is one of the most important cultural centers in Syros, hosting various artistic and cultural events, such as the Animasyros and the Aegean Festival, famous theatrical performances, and world-class performances of all art forms.
+Today, the theater is one of Syros’s most important cultural centers, hosting various artistic and cultural events, such as the Animasyros and the Aegean Festival, famous theatrical performances, and world-class performances of all art forms.

 Lose Yourself In The Narrow Alleys Of Ano Syros

-Ano Siros, which means Upper Syros, is a beautiful Venetian settlement that was built as a fortress in the 13th Century and is now the densest Roman Catholic area of the island.
-The streets are so narrow and steep that it seems as if you are in a maze, and this makes for a fun and entertaining afternoon spent wandering.
+Ano Siros, which means Upper Syros, is a beautiful Venetian settlement built as a fortress in the 13th century and is now the densest Roman Catholic area of the island.
+The streets are so narrow and steep that it seems as if you are in a maze, which makes for a fun and entertaining afternoon spent wandering.

-If you get lost here, which we imagine you might, take time to appreciate the little things which bring Syros so much charm – the beautifully decorated doors, the colorful balconies, the locals sitting around on the front porch watching the world go by.
+If you get lost here, we imagine you might take time to appreciate the little things which bring Syros so much charm – the beautifully decorated doors, the colorful balconies, and the locals sitting around on the front porch watching the world go by.
 All of these things are so romantic about Syros.

 The Asteria Bar is located in the Vaporia district of Ermoupoli, on the coast near Asteria Beach.
 The wooden tables and armchairs by the sea offer a beautiful view of the neoclassical villages.
-There are stairs to get into the water, but beware of sea urchins.
-From our point of view, the environment is just as relaxing, if not more, enjoyed from the beach.
+There are stairs to get into the water but beware of sea urchins.
+From our perspective, the environment is just as relaxing, if not more, enjoyed from the beach.

-It was named one of the top 10 beach bars in Greece, and we can clearly see why.
+It was named one of Greece’s top 10 beach bars, and we can clearly see why.
 The unique location is ideal for walks on the beach or a relaxing spot to watch the sun go down.

 Breathe In History At Loizos Cave

-The cave owes its name to Dimitrios Loizos, who discovered it in 1868 and got rich selling gold he found in the cave as well as other treasures he came across.
+The cave owes its name to Dimitrios Loizos, who discovered it in 1868 and got rich selling gold he found in the cave and other treasures he came across.

-It is a place of great natural beauty and historical importance, seen in the mystifying and beautiful stalactites and stalagmites.
+It is a place of outstanding natural beauty and historical importance, seen in the mysterious and beautiful stalactites and stalagmites.

 Educate Yourself On Greek Mythology At Nymphs Cave

-According to Greek mythology, one of the entrances to Nymphs Cave was used by the gods and the other by humans.
+According to Greek mythology, the gods and the other humans used one of the entrances to Nymphs Cave.
 It is also the place where Odysseus had to hide the gifts from Phaeacians when he returned to Ithaki.